Kingston Nkhatha

-Club
+Club career

 Early career

 Nkhatha started his career in Zimbabwe with Buymore F.C. and CAPS United, before departing to South Africa to sign for Free State Stars.
 Less than a year after signing for Free State Stars, Nkhatha was loaned out to Carara Kicks.
 He returned to FS Stars in 2009 and remained with the club until he left in 2011 to join Black Leopards, eight goals in twenty-two appearances followed before he was signed by Kaizer Chiefs.

 Kaizer Chiefs

 He joined Kaizer Chiefs in July 2012 under new coach Stuart Baxter.
 He made his league debut on 11 August 2012 in a 6–0 win over AmaZulu.
 He scored the second goal on debut in the 42nd minute.
 He went on to score eight goals in 24 matches for the 2012–13 season.
 Nkhatha urged fans to stop booing him or other players when fans started to boo him towards the end of the 2012–13 and the beginning of the 2013–14 season.
 He said "As a professional, you cannot take these things to heart otherwise they will destroy you.
 But I still ask our fans to stop doing it.
 It is not good for the team".
 He scored his first goal of the 2013–14 as an equaliser in the Soweto derby to silence critics.

 He also started off the 2014 CAF Champions League campaign with a brace in a 3–0 win over Black Africa on 8 February 2014.
 The first, a long range shot and the second, a header over advancing goalkeeper, Arnold Subeb after a pinpoint drop kick from Itumeleng Khune in the 87th minute.
 Nkhatha scored 7 goals in the 2013–14 season again.
 During 2014–15 pre-season friendlies, he scored against Chippa United in a 4–2 win in Port Elizabeth he competed in the 2014 Carling Black Label Cup but got injured and bruised his thigh in the 23rd minute after clashing with Senzo Meyiwa.
 In the fourth quarter final of the 2014 MTN 8, Nkhatha scored Chiefs' second goal only in the 5th minute after taking the lead from Reneilwe Letsholonyane's 2nd-minute goal, with a 22-yard volley that first hit the underside of the cross bar.
 Chiefs won 4–0.
 In total, Nkhatha made 69 league appearances before departing in 2015.